 All four members were supremely talented – Jimmy Page was a brilliant guitarist, with many memorable riffs, but he was also an amazing producer, and Led Zeppelin’s albums still sound amazing.
-Robert Plant was a commanding front man, and Bonham’s powerful drumming propelled the band.
+Robert Plant was a commanding frontman, and Bonham’s powerful drumming propelled the band.
 John Paul Jones is often the overlooked member, but his bass playing was always excellent, and his skills on keyboards and other instruments coloured the band’s material.

-The most important distinction in Led Zeppelin’s discography is that their work can be divided into two tiers – their first six studio albums are all essential, while their final two are good, but less focused and weaker.
+The most important distinction in Led Zeppelin’s discography is that their work can be divided into two tiers – their first six studio albums are all essential, while their final two have their moments but less focused and weaker.
 The group became distracted by external issues – Plant was involved in a serious car accident and lost a young son to a stomach virus, while Page and Bonham both struggled with addictions as the 1970s wore on.
 The group disbanded in 1980 after Bonham’s death.

 Here are Led Zeppelin’s eight studio albums, ranked from worst to best.

-In Through The Out Door
+#8 – In Through The Out Door

 With Page and Bonham struggling with addictions, Plant and Jones were the main creative forces behind Led Zeppelin’s final studio album.
-In Through The Out Door opens with a reassuringly muscular Led Zeppelin rocker, ‘In The Evening’, but thereafter it largely stakes out new territory – the pop oriented ‘All Of My Love’, the Latin fusion on ‘Fool in the Rain’, and ten minutes of unwieldy disco-prog on ‘Carouselambra’.
+In Through The Out Door opens with a reassuringly muscular Led Zeppelin rocker, ‘In The Evening’, but thereafter it largely stakes out new territory – the pop-oriented ‘All Of My Love’, the Latin fusion on ‘Fool in the Rain’, and ten minutes of unwieldy disco-prog on ‘Carouselambra’.

-Led Zeppelin IV
+#5 Led Zeppelin IV

-Led Zeppelin II
+#4 Led Zeppelin II

-Led Zeppelin III
+#3 Led Zeppelin III

-Houses of the Holy
+#1 Houses of the Holy